Esri/offline-editor-js/doc/migratefromv1tov2.md

 ##Importing the libraries

 In your main html application you can use generic script injection to import the offline-editor-js libraries into your project.
+Don't create any aliases for the offline-editor-js libraries within the function statement and add them add the end of the module array, but before domReady.
+As you can see in the example below, the only alias is for `Map`.

 ```html
 	<script>